atlassian-archive/dataschool/dataschool/_chapters/data-governance/single-source-of-truth.md

     <tr>
       <td>Lower case, underscored naming</td>
       <td>
         Our data model needs to be easily editable in SQL mode so we should follow conventions that make editing raw SQL easier.
-Therefore, we should attempt to have column names like id, first_name, last_name, and last_login_type instead of more human readable forms in the model.
+Therefore, we should attempt to have column names like <i>id, first_name, last_name,</i> and <i>last_login_type</i> instead of more human readable forms in the model.
 Chartio will handle that conversion.
       </td>
     </tr>
 </table>